iamfitz7/Cybersecurity_Portfolio/Week17_Defender_XDR_Sentinel_Investigations/README.md

 # Interview Question — Why Is Encoded PowerShell Suspicious?

-> `-EncodedCommand` deserves investigation because attackers can use encoded PowerShell to make commands harder to quickly interpret.
+> `-EncodedCommand` deserves investigation because encoded PowerShell can make commands harder to quickly interpret.
 >
 > However, encoding does not automatically prove malicious activity.
 >
-> Administrators, automation systems, software, scripts, and security tools may also use encoded PowerShell.
+> Administrators, automation systems, scripts, software, and security tools may also use encoded commands.
 >
 > I therefore treat encoding as an investigation signal and determine what the command actually did by correlating process, file, network, user, and timeline telemetry.